 Marion Dougherty, casts hundreds of film and television projects from the 50’s well into the new millennium.
 Her eye of what was unique about the talent she cast before they did was truly one of her gifts as a casting director having worked with such directing greats as Clint Eastwood, Martin Scorsese, Robert DeNiro, Robert Redford and the list goes on and on… The associates that she trained are all women, paving the way for a whole new generation like famed Woody Allen CD Juliet Taylor, who has worked with him on more than 40 films.

-CASTING BY…is a basically a digital love letter to Marion Dougherty delivered from a select few of the hundreds of actors, directors and colleagues that loved her.
+CASTING BY…is a digital love letter to Marion Dougherty delivered from a select few of the hundreds of actors, directors and colleagues that loved her.
 This inspiring documentary also gives its insight into the chauvinism that exists inside the stressful world of casting and how very important this role has become over the decades since the demise of the studio system.

 Of the many, including Marion herself that spoke on this subject, the most inspiring story was from Academy Award winner Jon Voight.
 He spoke of how Marion had been his champion to get him a very important audition early on in his career.
 He booked the job, but when his episode of ‘Naked City” aired he was dreadful.
 Feeling he had let Marion and his generation of actors down and equally appalled at his own mediocrity, he sat down to write an apology letter to Marion that he never finished or mailed.
 Years later, he gets wind through the grapevine that casting is happening for “Midnight Cowboy” and he desperately wanted to read for the role of “Joe Buck”.
 He had a slight hesitation when he found out Marion was casting, but quickly got over it and headed on the first flight smoking from LA to NYC to beg her forgiveness and read for Joe.
 When he arrives at her infamous casting brownstone in New York, he bumps into her in a hallway and profusely begins to apologize.
 Marion cuts him off and ask him if he would like to meet John Slessinger…the director of “Midnight Cowboy”.
 Voight goes on to win the Oscar for his portrayal of “Joe Buck” and the rest is history.